My Bookshelf

 Focus on high-leverage activities that multiply your impact exponentially.

-My Reading Philosophy
+Reading Philosophy